TheSystemDevelopmentKit/thesdk_template/doc/source/introduction.rst

 test with Python.
 Gradually the implementation details are added to the DUT by introducing analog circuit model or RTL level descriptions of digital circuitry.
-Circuit level simulations are executed by calling external simulators like Spectre, Eldo or Questasim.
+Circuit level simulations are executed by calling external simulators like Spectre, Eldo, NGSpice or Questasim, Icarus, and GHDL.
 This makes it possible to write the test cases and analyses for the system only once, and carry out the circuit development with those tests from beginning to end.